UKHomeOffice/vault-sidekick/README.md

 - **revoke**: (revoke) revoke the old lease when you get retrieve a old one e.g. true, TRUE (default to allow the lease to expire and naturally revoke)
 - **fmt**: (format) allows you to specify the output format of the resource / secret, e.g json, yaml, ini, txt
 - **exec** (execute) execute's a command when resource is updated or changed
+- **retries**: (retries) the maximum number of times to retry retrieving a resource.
+If not set, resources will be retried indefinitely